Phantoms1234/Polynomial_linear_regression/README.md

 -Data Loading & Preprocessing:

-Loads data from heat_capaacity_ethane.csv into a Pandas DataFrame.
+-Loads data from heat_capaacity_ethane.csv into a Pandas DataFrame.

-Renames columns to "y" and "x" for clarity.
+-Renames columns to "y" and "x" for clarity.

-Extracts 'y' and 'x' values into NumPy arrays.
+-Extracts 'y' and 'x' values into NumPy arrays.

-Calculates an extended X range using np.linspace for smoother plotting of the regression model.
+-Calculates an extended X range using np.linspace for smoother plotting of the regression model.

-Matrix Construction (B):
+-Matrix Construction (B):

-Constructs the design matrix B required for polynomial regression.
+-Constructs the design matrix B required for polynomial regression.
 For a polynomial of degree D, B will have columns corresponding to x^0 (ones), x^1, x^2, ..., x^D.

-Coefficient Calculation (sol):
+-Coefficient Calculation (sol):

-Applies the normal equation for linear least squares regression to find the optimal polynomial coefficients:
+-Applies the normal equation for linear least squares regression to find the optimal polynomial coefficients:

 \mathbf{\beta} = (\mathbf{B}^T \mathbf{B})^{-1} \mathbf{B}^T \mathbf{y}